oracle-livelabs/developer/dev-guide-ai-finance/local-tenancy/local-tenancy.md

    ![User OCID](./images/your-tenancy-name.png " ")

-6. Locate the tenancy OCID adn click the **Copy** button to copy the OCID.
+6. Locate the tenancy OCID and click the **Copy** button to copy the OCID.
 Paste it into your text file.

    ![User OCID](./images/your-tenancy-name-2.png " ")